uber/prototool/README.md

 *Answer:* `apk add libc6-compat`

-`protoc` is not statically compiled, and adding this packages fixes the problem.
+`protoc` is not statically compiled, and adding this package fixes the problem.

 ##### Managing External Plugins/Docker